-Here's how to make and use rose water for cooking and baking, plus some of our favorite rose water recipes.
+Here's how to make and use rose water for cooking, baking, and some of our favorite rose water recipes.

 Rose water (sometimes spelled rosewater) is a floral water made by distilling or simmering rose petals.
 It's often used in Middle Eastern, Persian, and Indian cooking.
 It's primarily known for being paired with sweet dishes like gulab jamun and baklava.

 Rose water has a very distinct and strong flavor.
-If you are new to cooking with it, a little goes a long way.
+A little goes a long way if you are new to cooking with it.

-Like it's sister flower water, orange blossom water, it's an absolutely wonderful addition to many dishes when used in moderation.
+Like its sister flower water, orange blossom water, it's a wonderful addition to many dishes when used in moderation.

-Making your own rose water DIY only takes about an hour!
-You can keep the rose water for up to a month in the refrigerator.
+You can keep the rose water in the refrigerator for up to a month.

 This recipe makes a cup and a half, so there's plenty to cook and bake with, as well as use as a facial toner or a room spritz.